"Examinations and Proctors" contains the following main sections:

 Although some courses allow you to use a textbook during proctored examinations, you will not be allowed to use any other sources of information, whether hard copy or electronic, during the examination.
 Unless otherwise stated, you may not take a laptop, tablet, smartphone, or any other type of computer or computing device, electronic-communications, playback, or recording device with you to an examination.

-Online exams at Thomas Edison State College are administered through the Examinations section of the course Web site.
-Unless stated otherwise in your course, all online midterm and final exams are proctored exams that can be taken using the College's Online Proctor Service.
+Online exams at Thomas Edison State University are administered through the Examinations section of the course website.
+Unless stated otherwise in your course, all online midterm and final exams are proctored exams that can be taken using the University's Online Proctor Service.

 The Online Proctor Service (OPS) offers you the convenience of taking exams from your home computer.
 Through this service, you no longer need to travel to an approved proctor